You are using an outdated browser. Please upgrade your browser to improve your experience.

 During the 2010 flood that devastated Music City, Black used her talent and prominence to give back to the city that helped shape her career.
 With the help of her hometown high school, Black created “Stuff The Truck,” with the intentions of filling an 18-wheeler with much needed supplies, including 20,000 bottles of water donated by Dasani.
 This selfless act of kindness came full circle when Journeys shoe store approached her to feature her music video, “Not That Girl,” in their stores nation-wide.
 This soon gained her over 40,000 YouTube hits and thousands of lifetime fans.

-After receiving national exposure with her first music video and several radio singles, Black received a MAC Makeup sponsorship and has gone on to perform for large crowds across the country at fairs and festivals such as Taste of Chicago and the San Diego Fair.
+After receiving national exposure with her first music video and first single, “Not That Girl”, Black received a MAC Makeup sponsorship as well as a Breedlove Guitar endorsement, and has gone on to perform for large crowds across the country at fairs and festivals such as Taste of Chicago and the San Diego Fair.
 Black returned to her hometown in the Summer of 2012 for her “Get Mad” EP release party that included several performances at her former high school.
 “Get Mad,” which was featured by iTunes "New and Noteworthy," showcases her raspy, robust voice with fierce female fight songs such as “Hit the Stage” and the title-track “Just Get Mad,” while still capturing her kind-hearted loving side with the power ballad, “Powerless.”

 Black’s hard work ethic and natural born talent like her mother has landed her on over 150 radio stations around the world and on stages across the nation with some of country music’s biggest stars, recently including Darius Rucker, Ronnie Dunn, David Nail, Charlie Daniel’s Band, Love And Theft, and more.
-With a new EP coming out this spring and a Ryman stage debut in June, this mad music maven is one stage way from stardom!
+She is now working on a follow up EP to complete the "Crushin" single pack she released this summer during CMA Fest.
+The hit songs "Crushin" and "Hey Love" were featured on iTunes from June until September and brought the fans a Brinn Black Pandora station.
+Brinn made her debut at the legendary Ryman Auditorium on June 28th and has been touring nonstop since, while still finding time to write songs for this new project!
+At the speed she is rockin, this mad music maven is one stage way from stardom!